liviubrinza/alice/README.md

 - Created a tensorflow movie review sentiment analyzer

 # 11 Oct 2018
-- First run of digit classifier nn using tensorflow, on mnit dataset
+- First run of digit classifier nn using tensorflow, on mnist dataset